LivePersonInc/developer-center/pages/newdocuments/Rich Media/File Sharing/Step 4 - Upload File to Storage.md

 ---
-pagename: Step 4 - Upload File to Storage
+pagename: Upload File to Storage
 redirect_from:
   - rich-messaging-file-sharing-4.html
 Keywords: